Preparation for Amazon phishing detected in Bandung, Indonesia

 Fake iTunes digital gift card

 Fake digital gift card generators for services like iTunes, Spotify, and paysafecard use “reward baiting” to drive victims toward “human verification” pages that steal login credentials and distribute malware.
-These social engineering tactics exploit user commitment to bypass critical thinking, requiring vigilance against fraudulent URLs and requests for account authentication.
+These social engineering tactics deceptive tactic user commitment to bypass critical thinking, requiring vigilance against fraudulent URLs and requests for account authentication.

 These screenshots show an iTunes Gift Card generator scam, following the same template as the Walmart and Paysafecard scams.
 The victim is lured with promises of free iTunes codes, then trapped in a fake “human verification” loop that leads to paid surveys and affiliate offers.